 While these are lower than recommended in \cite{McCarthyHM} -- see Appendix~A of \citealt{2109.04451} for importance to current-generation CMB surveys -- the evaluation time is significantly lower while being of sufficient accuracy given the precision of our measurement.
-We use the \texttt{mead2016} non-linear matter power spectrum prescription~\citep{Mead2015,Mead2016}, but note that since our measurement mainly probes linear scales, this choice and baryonic feedback effects do not matter at current sensitivities.
+We use the \texttt{mead2016} non-linear matter power spectrum prescription~\citep{Mead2015,Mead2016} with the default parameters \texttt{HMCode\_A\_baryon} $=3.13$ and \texttt{HMCode\_eta\_baryon}$=0.603$.
+Since our measurement mainly probes linear scales, this choice and baryonic feedback effects do not matter at current sensitivities, which can be explicitly seen in our analysis in Figure \ref{fig:sigma8_data}.
 For runs that include the ACT DR4 CMB anisotropy likelihood (see Appendix~\ref{app:cmb}), power spectra are calculated out to $\text{\texttt{lmax}}=7000$.
 We have confirmed that $\chi^2$ values from this likelihood only differ by 0.04\% when using accuracy settings from \cite{McCarthyHM} and so we do not use higher accuracy settings for ACT DR4.

 We perform our MCMC inference using the \texttt{Cobaya} package \citep{2005.05290} with the Metropolis--Hastings (MH) sampler with adaptive covariance learning, and run our chains until the Gelman-Rubin criterion \citep{10.1214/ss/1177011136} for chain variances falls below $R-1=0.01$, except in cases where the curvature density is varied, where we only require a threshold of $R-1=0.02$.